jshprentz/meetup2xibo/docs/user-manual/overview.rst

 event changes, particularly last minute room changes.
 Cron runs summarize-m2x-logs early every morning to email a summary of the previous days logs.
+See :doc:`cron-jobs` for instructions about setting up the cron jobs.